 Best Time to Visit Kinnaur Valley

-It will entirely depend on what exactly you were looking for.
-The road to Kinnaur Valley remains open for all 12 months; except for time when extreme weather like too much snow or rain may close it temporarily.
 If it is snow that you are after, then visiting sometime in Feb or early March would be ideal.
-If lush green valleys is what you want to see then visiting in September would be best.
-The months of July and August when Monsoon is at full swing can be considered a bad time.
+If lush green valleys are what you want to see then visiting in September would be best.
+The months of July and August when Monsoon is in full swing can be considered a bad time.

 I have covered this topic more in details at When is the Best time to Visit Kinnaur Valley?
 Please read through this article for a month to month breakdown of how the weather in Kinnaur valley progresses.

-Road condition in Kinnaur valley continues to change.
-There are some parts that always remain in good condition; some are always bad; and at some stretches, there is restoration work happening all the time.
+The road condition in Kinnaur valley continues to change.
+There are some parts that always remain in good condition and some are always bad.
+At some stretches, there is restoration work happening all the time.
 Depending on your time of travel, this is how the road conditions will be in Kinnaur.

 - Delhi to Chandigarh: A smooth drive all the way on NH1.